JPSieg/MeltR/README.md

 1.)
 The fluorophore labeled strand concentration is optomized using the concentration optimization algorithm, described in more detail in section 3.1.3.

 2.)
 The T<sub>m</sub> of each sample is estimated using the first derivative of fluorescence emission as a function of temperature.
 First derivatives are calculated using polynomial regression, where the data are approximated with a 20th order polynomial.
 Then, the analytical first derivative of the polynomial was determined using calculus.
-The approximate T<sub>m</sub> (where 50% of the nucleic acid is single stranded) is calculated by finding the maximum of the first derivative curve to a precision of less than 0.1 degC.
-This T<sub>m</sub> is unreliable because fluorecence baselines vary wildly with temperature.
+The approximate T<sub>m</sub> (where 50% of the nucleic acid is single stranded) is calculated by finding the maximum of the first derivative curve to a precision of less than 0.1 <span>&#176;</span>C. This T<sub>m</sub> is unreliable because fluorecence baselines vary wildly with temperature.
 However, the T<sub>m</sub> is useful for qualitative comparison of stability between conditions.

 2.)
 Isotherms are fit to Equation 5 to determine K<sub>D</sub> and error in the K<sub>D</sub> at each temperature using "nls" in base R. Initial values for F<sub>max</sub> and F<sub>min</sub> are estimated by taking the mean of the 20% highest readings in each isotherm and the 20% lowest readings respecyively.
 Initial values for the K<sub>D</sub> are provided by the user.